The Cauchy problem for the two dimensional Euler-Poisson system: Introduction

+Consequently one can integrate by parts in $\eta$ and $\sigma$ respectively which boosts the decay in $s$ to $\langle s \rangle^{-2+O(\delta)}$.
+Note that there is still a subtle issue when we perform the above argument and integrate by parts in $\eta$.
+Namely the $\partial_{\eta}$ derivative may hit the Riesz term $\eta/|\eta|$ and produces an operator $|\nabla|^{-1}$ which is hard to control for $|\eta| \lesssim \langle s \rangle^{-\delta_0}$.
+To solve this problem we have to do a multi-scale partition of the $(\xi,\eta,\sigma)$-phase space and discuss several subcases (cf. Subcase 3a to 3d in Case 3).
+In particular for the low frequency regime $|\eta| \lesssim \langle s \rangle^{-\delta_0}$, we have to discuss several situations and use the hidden derivatives, partial normal form together with several other tricks to treat these cases (see in particular Subcase 3a to 3c in Case 3).
+This part of the analysis is quite involved and uses the nonlinear structure in an essential way.

+The above ideas together with some further delicate analysis completes the proof of Theorem \ref{thm_main}.
 The rest of this paper is organized as follows.
 In Section 2 we gather some preliminary linear estimates.
 In Section 3 we perform some preliminary transformations and decompose the solution into three parts: the initial data, the boundary term $g$ and the cubic interaction term $f_{\text{cubic}}$.
-Section 4 is devoted to the estimate of the boundary term $g$.
-In Section 5 we control the high frequency part of cubic interactions.
-In Section 6 we control the low frequency part of cubic interactions which is the most delicate part of our analysis.
-In Section 7 we complete the proof of our main theorem.
+In Section 4 we establish local theory, prove continuity of the $X$-norm along the flow and give the $H^{N^{\prime}}$ estimate of $h$.
+Section 5 is devoted to the estimate of the boundary terms $g$ arising from the normal form transformation.
+In Section 6 we control the high frequency part of cubic interactions.
+In Section 7 we control the low frequency part of cubic interactions which is the most delicate part of our analysis.
+In Section 8 we complete the proof of our main theorem.